nakatamaho/gmpxx_mkII/README.md

 ## Expression Lifetime Rule

-Phase 0 expression nodes store operands by `const&`.
-This is deliberate for the v2.0.0 Phase 0 performance and ABI experiment, but it means expression trees must not be saved in `auto` variables.
+Phase 1 expression nodes store `mpf_class` leaves and expression subtrees by `const&`, while scalar leaves are normalized and stored by value.
+This is deliberate for the v2.0.0 performance and ABI experiment, but expression trees must not be saved in `auto` variables.

 Use immediate evaluation: